-The Schedule of Expenditures of Federal Awards is presented for purpose of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments and Non-profit Organizations.
-The schedule of Expenditures of Federal Awards can be found on page 52 of this report.
+The Schedule of Expenditures of Federal Awards is presented for purpose of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), Audits of States, Local Governments and Non-profit Organizations.
+The schedule of Expenditures of Federal Awards can be found on pages 53-54 of this report.

-- 1. Federal Awards Pursuant to the Single Audit Act Amendments of 1996 (Public Law 104-156) and OMB Circular A-133, federal award is defined as federal financial assistance and federal cost reimbursement contracts that non-federal agencies receive directly or indirectly from federal agencies or pass-through entities.
+- 1. Federal Awards Pursuant to the Single Audit Act Amendments of 1996 (Public Law 104-156) and Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), federal award is defined as federal financial assistance and federal cost reimbursement contracts that non-federal agencies receive directly or indirectly from federal agencies or pass-through entities.
 Federal financial assistance is defined as assistance that nonfederal entities receive or administer in the form of grants, loans, loan guarantees, property, cooperative agreements, interest subsidies, insurance, direct appropriations and other assistance. - 2.
-Type A and Type B Programs The Single Audit Act Amendments of 1996 and OMB Circular A- 133 establish the levels of expenditures or expenses to be used in defining Type A and Type B Federal financial assistance programs.
-Type A programs for the Housing Authority of the Town of Dover are those which equal or exceeded \$300,000 in expenditures for the fiscal year ended September 30, 2015.
-Type B programs for the Housing Authority of the Town of Dover are those which are less than \$300,000 in expenditures for the fiscal year ended September 30, 2015.
+Type A and Type B Programs The Single Audit Act Amendments of 1996 and the Uniform Guidance establish the levels of expenditures or expenses to be used in defining Type A and Type B Federal financial assistance programs.
+Type A programs for the Housing Authority of the Town of Dover are those which equal or exceeded \$750,000 in expenditures for the fiscal year ended September 30, 2016.
+Type B programs for the Housing Authority of the Town of Dover are those which are less than \$750,000 in expenditures for the fiscal year ended September 30, 2016.